nihal111/nihal111.github.io/_posts/2018-07-09-japan-lookback.markdown

 tags:
 - Japan
 ---
-My time in Japan comes to a close as I enter the last week of my stay here.
-The experience so far has been nothing short of crazy.
+My time in Japan is coming to a close as I enter the last week of my stay.
+The experience has been nothing short of incredible.

 I was fortunate to spend the summer of '18 in Tokyo doing my internship at Mercari, an e-commerce unicorn.
-I spent most of my working days writing Android code for the main Japanese marketplace app-[Mercari](https://play.google.com/store/apps/details?id=com.kouzoh.mercari).
-My weekends were well spent touring around Japan.
-This is an attempt to lookback and document some of my adventures in Japan.
-Most of the following adventures were made with a varying subset of the 8 co-interns I was lucky to be in company of.
+Weekdays were spent writing Android code for the main Japanese marketplace app -- [Mercari](https://play.google.com/store/apps/details?id=com.kouzoh.mercari).
+Weekends were spent touring Japan.
+This is an attempt to look back and document some of the adventures.
+Most of the following were undertaken with a varying subset of the 8 co-interns I was lucky to be in the company of.

-### Week 1: Tokyo Disney Sea
+### Week 1: Tokyo DisneySea
-We were planning to get the 2 day Disney Land + Disney Sea pass, but better judgement prevailed and we went ahead with only getting the Disney Sea tickets.
+We were planning to get the 2-day Disneyland + DisneySea pass, but better judgement prevailed and we went with just the DisneySea tickets.
-This was my first Disney experience and it was the best theme park experience I had so far.
+This was my first Disney experience, and it was the best theme park visit I'd had.
 The landscapes were beyond amazing.
 Being a weekend, it was super crowded.
 But with our strong fast pass game, we managed to ride through to most of the attractions with great efficiency.
 The evening fireworks show- Fantasmic was true to its name.
 I walked over 15k steps that day and returned home with tired legs.

 {: .center}
 ![Lounge]({{ site.baseurl }}/img/tokyo/disneysea.jpg "DisneySea"){:style="max-height: 500px;"}